Team-Spoofemon/finding-joy/game/assets/story/scene4c.md

     *stage:* JOY is sad

 c) Okay, I am really in some kind of *state*!
-These intrusive thoughts are crazy!
+Bad intrusive thoughts!
     *stage:* JOY is angry

 *stage:* JOY moves to the left.

 ???
-Hey, uh... is this where I can get an animal looked at?
+Hey, uh... is this where I'm supposed to go for pets?

 JOY
 Here we go...